Impact Story

 Masi Zhakata is a lesbian mother living in Cape Town, South Africa.
-Her story begins in Zimbabwe, when her family discovered her sexuality.
-After several members of her family tried to “fix” her with a process known as corrective rape, they forced her to marry a man.
-She became a wife and had a child, but the constant abuse and correction continued, and she knew she couldn’t survive it much longer.
+Their story begins in Zimbabwe, when their family discovered their sexuality.
+After several members of their family tried to “fix” them with a process known as corrective rape, they forced them to marry a man.
+They became a wife and had a child, but the constant abuse and correction continued, and they knew they couldn’t survive it much longer.

-After making the most difficult decision of her life, Masi gathered all her valuables, sold them in the street, kissed her daughter one last time, and left the only life she had ever known to flee to South Africa.
-When she arrived, she had no place to live and knew no one.
-Though she was attempting to live her true life as a lesbian woman, she was barely able to sustain herself, was increasingly depressed, and even attempted suicide several times.
+After making the most difficult decision of their life, Masi gathered all their valuables, sold them in the street, kissed their daughter one last time, and left the only life they had ever known to flee to South Africa.
+When they arrived, they had no place to live and knew no one.
+Though they was attempting to live their true life as a lesbian woman, they was barely able to sustain themself, was increasingly depressed, and even attempted suicide several times.

 A ray of hope

-Then, in April of 2021, she found The Dream Academy, our intensive leadership course that focuses on socio-emotional wellbeing and employability skills training.
+Then, in April of 2021, they found The Dream Academy, our intensive leadership course that focuses on socio-emotional wellbeing and employability skills training.
 Masi was skeptical at first, but also intrigued.
-She wanted to know what those white folks from California were getting out of it, so she stayed to find out.
-And it changed everything for her.
+They wanted to know what those white folks from California were getting out of it, so they stayed to find out.
+And it changed everything for them.

 “I was on the verge of collapse, hungry for love, compassion, and the freedom to live my true authentic self.
 The Dream Academy came along and not only put me in the process of healing, but also gave me family.
 Now it’s my personal mission to pass it on to others.”